 Deep pocket bedding typically accommodates mattresses between 14” and 18” deep while some go as deep as 20”.
 In order to make sure that you’re buying the right sheets, you’ll need to get out your measuring tape.

 - Measure from the top of the mattress, pillow top or mattress pad included, down to the top of the box spring.
 No box spring?
 Measure to the bottom of your mattress where it sits against the platform.
-Basically, just account for the whole mattress depth, everything you want covered by your sheets.
+Basically, just account for the whole mattress depth, everything you want covered by your sheets and blankets.

 - Once you have the depth down, measure for length.
 Flip that measuring tape and go from the very head of the bed down to the bottom.
 Avoid measuring on top of your mattress and opt for measuring along the sides to get a more accurate result, especially if you have a pillow top.